 Just move on.
-Even if I limit my social media use, I still unfollowed a ton of people.
+Even if I limited my social media use, I still unfollowed a ton of people.
 People whom I thought about as close friends, upon reflection, are just people nurturing a superficial relationship.
 Time is too precious for inauthentic relationships.

 That’s all for now.
 I would love to connect with people reading this who can relate to what I am going through.
 Millions of people suffer from different forms of mental illness.
 What has been your experience with mental illness?
 If a loved one is suffering from it, how would you reach out?
 Leave your thoughts in the comments below! ❤